KushalGH/Algorithms/rsa_algorithm/rsa_algorithm.md

     - TEAM - Ron Rivest, Adi Shamir and Leonard Adleman
     - Invented in 1977
     - First time, we have to the system to encrpt with one key and decrypt with another.

+    - I have created a hand written notes and uploaded to this folder.